midhunkalarikkal/FullDomain/Notes/DSA2.md

 `Linked list`
 ---------------
 1 .
 Merge sort
 Mergesort is particularly well-suited for linked lists.
-It can be implemented with O(1) extra space and maintains the O(nlogn) time complexity.
+It can be implemented with O(1) extra space and maintains the O(n log n) time complexity.
 The splitting and merging operations are more efficient with linked lists compared to arrays because they can be done in place without additional memory.

 2 .
 Insertion sort
 Simple to implement and works well with small datasets or nearly sorted lists.
 Its best-case time complexity is O(n).